Randomized Block Low-Rank Matrix Compression by Tagging: Preliminaries

-More formally, a uniform BLR matrix $\ma$ is a flatly tessellated rank-structured matrix for which low-rank blocks within the same block-row or block-column share the same bases of their row or column spaces. \fref{fig:unifbasis} illustrates this property which characterizes uniform BLR matrix, using the BLR matrix from \fref{fig:BLR2}.
+Analogous to the uniform $\mathcal{H}^1$ rank-structured matrix format \cite{hackbusch1999sparse, levitt2022randomized, lin2011fast}, we define a uniform BLR matrix $\ma$ as a BLR matrix for which low-rank blocks within the same block-row or block-column share the same bases of their row or column spaces.
+Fig.~\ref{fig:unifbasis} illustrates this with $\ma$ from Fig.~\ref{fig:blr2}.
+To compress (strongly admissible) uniform BLR matrices, we compute basis matrices $\mU_{\ell}$ and $\mV_{m}$ for low-rank block $\ma_{\ell,m}$ such that